timescale/docs/api/approx_count.md

 FROM stocks_real_time;
 ```

-In this example, the first `0.01` dictates that our frequency estimates have a relative error of 1%.
+In this example, the first `0.01` dictates that your frequency estimates have a relative error of 1%.
-In other words, we have that
+In other words, you have
 ```
 true_frequency <= estimated_frequency < true_frequency + 0.01*<NUMBER_OF_ROWS_IN_THE_COLUMN>
 ```
-The second `0.01` means that our estimated frequency will fall outside those error bounds 1% of the time (on average).
+The second `0.01` means that your estimated frequency falls outside those error bounds 1% of the time (on average).

 You can then pass this aggregate into the [`approx_count` function][approx-count].
 Doing so will give you an estimate of how many times a given symbol appears in the `symbol` column.